 2015 First Round vs. The San Antonio Spurs

-The “Lob City” LA Clippers were as exciting as anyone in the league at the time and had all the makings of a championship team on paper.
+The "Lob City" LA Clippers were as exciting as anyone in the league at the time and had all the makings of a championship team on paper.
 The Clippers starting lineup was elite as Paul ran the point, J.J.
-Redick was a deadly shooter, Matt Barnes was a defensive menace and Blake Griffin and DeAndre Jordan were athletic freaks, grabbing rebounds and slamming them home.
+Redick was a deadly shooter, Matt Barnes was a defensive menace forcing turnovers, and Blake Griffin and DeAndre Jordan were athletic freaks, grabbing rebounds and slamming them home.

 The Clips ran into the defending champion San Antonio Spurs in the first-round series of the 2015 Playoffs in what became one of the most electrifying playoff matchups in recent memory.
 Paul strained his hamstring in the first half of Game 7, but returned, essentially playing on one leg, and hit the game-winning shot to send the Spurs home.

 The injury update wasn't what fans wanted to hear, as the hamstring and it's residual soreness forced the point guard to miss the first two games of the Western Conference semifinals against the Houston Rockets, which were split, but Paul came back in Game 3 and helped lift the Clips to a commanding 3-1 lead.
-However, Paul wasn’t at full strength, and the Clips collapsed in epic fashion and lost in seven.
+However, Paul wasn't at full strength, and the Clips collapsed in epic fashion and lost in seven.

 The loss of the anticipated Western Conference Finals between the Clips and the up-and-coming Golden State Warriors can't be directly pinned on Paul's hamstring injury.
 But, if he were healthy, there's no way they fall to the Rockets.